 WE’LL BE GROWING

 HERB GARDEN SEEDS

-If you want a truly organic herb garden you need to start with organic seeds.
+If you want a truly organic herb garden, you need to start with organic seeds.
 We collect a lot of our own seeds and use those.
-When I buy seeds I use a couple of brands depending on what they have available.
+When I buy seeds, I use a couple of brands depending on their availability.
 My two favorite brands are Bonnie organic seeds and Seeds of Change.
-Unfortunately, neither of those had seed kits or had all the seeds I wanted in stock.
-I’ve heard really good things about Spade to Fork and their reviews look great on Amazon and the Instagram comments they have looked positive so I decided to give them a try.
+Unfortunately, neither had seed kits or all the seeds I wanted in stock.
+I’ve heard really good things about Spade to Fork, and their reviews look great on Amazon and the Instagram comments they have looked positive so I decided to give them a try.
 In this course, I’ll be using two different sets.
 The first set of seeds comes in a complete kit from Garden Republic.
 The second is a set of seeds from Spade To Fork.
 The set from Spade To Fork comes with seeds and plant markers.
 I’ll be using my own pots and soil for those.
 When buying your seeds be sure to check the expiration date.
 I’ve bought from Amazon a number of years and never received out-of-date seeds.

 HERB GARDEN SOIL

 Again, I suggest going with an organic mix, especially if you plan to harvest your herbs for cooking!
 One of the sets of seeds I’m using comes with soil.
 With the other set of herb seeds, I’ll be using Espoma Seed Starter Potting Mix.
 No matter the brand of soil you use, you want it to be well-draining and made for pots, preferably indoor pots.
 Do not use topsoil or garden soil.
 A seed contains all the nutrients it needs to get started so you won’t need fertilizer or plant food at first.